jaskiratsingh2000/Activities-of-Jaskirat/README.md

 I help organizations understand, use, release, and contribute to free and open-source software in a way that’s good for both their end-users and for the community.

 Simplifying above, **"*I'm passionate about open source::heart:*"**

+> This repository is a tracker of the talks I was invited, conferences I attended, programs I participated in, mentoring, and much more.